 Dementia-type illnesses are among the most frequent diseases in advanced age.
 According to the German Alzheimer’s Society, currently almost one million people (65 years and older) suffer from dementia in Germany.
 There are several forms of dementia.
 The most frequent and best known is Alzheimer’s dementia.
 The causes of dementia diseases are complex and not yet fully understood.
 Depending on the type of dementia, neurodegenerative (here meaning progressive nerve cell loss) changes in the brain are the main problem, but the importance of environmental influences is also attracting increasing attention.
 At present there are not yet any recognized “disease-preventing” therapies.
 So far, treatment is oriented toward delaying cognitive decline and maintaining an independent lifestyle for as long as possible.

-Since 2009 she has headed the Working Group for Cognitive Neurology at the Department of Neurology.
-As of 2013 her group is also part of the NeuroCure Clinical Research Center.
+Since 2009 she has headed the Cognitive Neurology group at the Department of Neurology.
+As of 2013 her group was also part of the NeuroCure Clinical Research Center.

 - Department of Neurology (Director Prof. Dr. M. Endres)

 - Dr. med.
 Friedhelm Hummel, Professor at EPFL SV SSV-GE, Genève, Schweiz

 - Prof. Dr. med.
 Michael Nitsche, IFADO-Leibniz-Institute for Arbeitsforschung at the TU Dortmund (Psychology and Neuroscience)

 - Prof. Shu-Chen Li, Ph.D., Lifespan Developmental Neuroscience, TU Dresden